How to use Logback SDK v2

 </configuration>

-NELO2 Logback appender can be set as follows.
+The NELO2 Logback appender can be configured as follows:

 <appender name="nelo" class="com.naver.nelo2.logback.ThriftAppender">